NCAR/DART/observations/obs_converters/GOES/README.rst

-Alternatively, for some applications it may be appropriate to assign a vertical location to the radiance observation, by setting the ``vloc_pres_hPa`` to the appropriate pressure level.
+Alternatively, for some applications it may be appropriate to assign a vertical location to the radiance observation, by setting the ``vloc_pres_hPa`` to a vertical pressure level (hPa).
 This is an ongoing area of observation-space localization research, and is the standard workaround pioneered by Lili Lei and Jeff Whittaker.